razzius/stylus/docs/sourcemaps.md

   `stylus -m style.styl`

   You can also run this command while watching a file.
 For instance: `stylus -w -m style.styl`.
 This will update your sourcemap everytime you save.

-## Usage with Chrome DevTools

-  - Open DevTools
-  - Click the Settings cog in the bottom right
-  - `Settings > General > Sources > Enable CSS Source Maps`
-  - Refresh your page and Inspect an element, in your Elements tab you should see your element attached to `style.styl` rather than the typical `style.css`.
-Click on this link to jump to the Stylus block used to generate the final CSS.